on all orders over $100

 Over 50 different Mjölnir pendants have been found at Viking graves in Scandinavia and England, most are estimated to have been used from the 9th century to the 11th century AD.
 It was thought that they became particuarly popular when Christianity was spreading throughout northern Europe, and people would wear them as a sign of defiance against the newly converted Christians.

 The symbol is still widely used today in the modern Viking community and those practicing the Asatru faith.
 There are many depictions of Mjolnir in the modern day on jewelry, T-Shirts and in various Metal bands.

-The tree of life, referred to in old norse as ‘Yggdrasil’ was an evergreen ash or yew tree (depending on the source) which was the centre of the universe.
-Its branches touched the heavens and the earth and is the connecting tissue of the 9 realms in Norse Cosmology.
+In Norse Mythology the tree of life, referred to in old norse as ‘Yggdrasil’, was an evergreen ash or yew tree (depending on the source) which was the centre of the universe.
+Its branches touched the heavens and the earth and it was the connecting tissue of the nine realms in Norse Cosmology.

 The Ægishjálmr symbol, also known as the ‘helm of awe’ or ‘helmet of terror’ originated in Iceland and was used mainly for protection from harm and to ensure victory to viking warriors.
 There are numerous references of the symbol in Icelandic sagas, including a book of Norse magic called the ‘Galdrabók’ which was written centuries after the viking age had already ended, however it was inspired by generational knowledge that has been passed along the ancestral line from the Vikings themselves.

 The translation from old norse is as follows; ‘aegis’ meant to ‘shield’ and ‘hjalmr’ meant ‘helmet’.
 It is supposed that the symbol was also painted on the foreheads of viking warriors before they went into battle.